tochy0115/CoreBluetoothMock/README.md

 # CoreBluetoothMock (English Version)

 `CoreBluetoothMock.framework` is a framework for mocking the CoreBluetooth API on the iOS simulator.
-Using this framework, you can develop and test BLE communication functionality on the iOS simulator via BLE Sim Linker, which accesses macOS CoreBluetooth.
+Using this framework, you can develop and test BLE communication functionality on the iOS simulator via CB Interaction Viewer, which accesses macOS CoreBluetooth.

 ## Features

 - Provides an interface compatible with the CoreBluetooth API
 - Allows mocking BLE device connections and communication on the iOS simulator
 - Usable from both Swift and Objective-C
-- Uses BLE Sim Linker to access macOS CoreBluetooth, reproducing behavior closer to real devices
+- Uses CB Interaction Viewer to access macOS CoreBluetooth, reproducing behavior closer to real devices

 ## Supported Environments

 - Xcode 26.2 or later
 - Swift / Objective-C
 - Simulator iOS 16.0 or later
-- CoreBluetooth SimLink 1.0 or later
+- CB Interaction Viewer 1.0.0 or later
 ## Installation

 1. Obtain `CoreBluetoothMock.framework` from this repository